D-Nayte/wmc-prettier-linter/ESLint.WMC.instructions.md

 # Initialize package for usage

-## You have to initialize ESLint for your project just once.
-To do so, type:
+You have to initialize ESLint for your project just once.
+To do so, type

 - `npm run wmcInit`